cooperthompson/us-core-patient-data-feed/spec.md

 - If servers support deleting a resources, servers SHALL support:
   - `delete`: A resource has been deleted

-Note: Servers that do not support deleting resources are not expected to support the `delete` trigger event.

 - Servers SHOULD support:
   - `update`: A resource has been updated (this is a superset of `finalize`)

+Notes:
-Note: A single change to a resource may trigger multiple events simultaneously (e.g., both `update` and `note-sign`).
+- A single change to a resource may trigger multiple events simultaneously (e.g., both `update` and `note-sign`).
+- Servers that do not support deleting resources are not expected to support the `delete` trigger event.

-Triggering events may not result in a change in the resource content.
+- Triggering events may not result in a change in the resource content.

-Resource-level triggering events that do not have a corresponding business-level event may not result in a notification.
+- Resource-level triggering events that do not have a corresponding business-level event may not result in a notification.

-Triggering events that reflect changes a client cannot access may not result in a notification (for example, the client may not be authorized to see the changed data).
+- Triggering events that reflect changes a client cannot access may not result in a notification (for example, the client may not be authorized to see the changed data).

 ### 4.2 Business-Level Triggering Events Requirements